Aswin-Shine/tutedude-flask-app/Jenkins-CICD-Assignment.md

 ### The instance setup

-Default VPC, a security group opening SSH (my IP only), port 3000 (frontend), port 5000 (backend), and port 8080 (Jenkins), and one `t3.medium` running Ubuntu 22.04.
+The VPC, subnet, and the EC2 instance itself now come from the official `terraform-aws-modules/vpc/aws` and `terraform-aws-modules/ec2-instance/aws` registry modules, not hand-rolled resources, that was a rework after the first round of feedback specifically asked for it.
+A security group (kept as a plain resource, not a module, the ruleset is small enough that a module didn't buy much) opens SSH (my IP only), port 3000 (frontend), port 5000 (backend), and port 8080 (Jenkins).
+One `t3.medium` running Ubuntu 22.04.

 I bumped it up from `t3.micro` to `t3.medium` on purpose.
-Free tier only covers micro, but Jenkins plus two running apps plus whatever Jenkins needs to actually do a build (installing pip/npm packages, running tests) is more than a 1GB instance can handle without swapping constantly or just OOM-killing something mid-build.
+Free tier only covers micro, but Jenkins plus two running apps plus whatever Jenkins needs to actually do a build (installing pip/npm packages, running tests, now also Gitleaks/Bandit/pip-audit/npm audit) is more than a 1GB instance can handle without swapping constantly or just OOM-killing something mid-build.
 Costs a bit more, but the free-tier instance kept getting slow enough during builds that it wasn't worth fighting.

+The instance also gets an IAM role now, scoped to exactly two things: reading one specific Secrets Manager secret (the Mongo URI, more on that below) and the standard `CloudWatchAgentServerPolicy` for shipping logs and metrics.
+Neither existed in the first version of this.

 ### The boot script

 `user_data.sh.tpl` is what runs the first time the instance boots.
-It installs Python, Node, Java (Jenkins needs Java to run at all, it's a Java application under the hood), Jenkins itself, and pm2.
+It installs Python, Node, Java (Jenkins needs Java to run at all, it's a Java application under the hood), Jenkins itself, pm2, Gitleaks, and the CloudWatch agent.
 Then it clones the app repo and sets both apps up.

 One thing that tripped me up here: the app's Flask backend has its port hardcoded to 5001 in `app.py`, but the assignment specifically wants port 5000.
 I didn't want to edit the actual app code just to satisfy this one assignment's port number, so instead the boot script runs a `sed` command that swaps `port=5001` for `port=5000` right after cloning, on the deployed copy only.
 The tradeoff is that this patch has to be reapplied every time the code gets redeployed (since a fresh `git clone` or `git pull` would just bring back the original 5001), so the same `sed` line shows up again in the Jenkins pipeline for the backend.

 The other thing worth explaining is why everything after the Jenkins install runs as the `jenkins` Linux user specifically, instead of root. pm2 tracks running processes per user, it's basically a separate list for each person logged in.
 If I'd started the apps as root during the initial boot, then later had a Jenkins job (which runs as the `jenkins` user) try to run `pm2 restart flask-backend`, that command would be looking at the `jenkins` user's process list, which would be empty, since the process actually belongs to root's list.
 It would just fail with "process not found," not because the app isn't running, but because pm2 is checking the wrong bucket.
 Running the whole setup as `jenkins` from the start avoids that entirely.

+### The Mongo credential

+This one got flagged twice in feedback and I want to be straight about what actually changed.
+Originally `app.py` had a hardcoded fallback connection string baked into the file itself, so even if `MONGO_URI` was never set anywhere, the app would silently connect using that default.
+That's gone now, `app.py` raises an error at startup if `MONGO_URI` isn't set, no silent fallback.

+Where the real value lives now: AWS Secrets Manager, not Terraform, not any committed file.
+Terraform creates an empty secret container, the actual value gets set once manually with `aws secretsmanager put-secret-value`, a command that never touches this repo or Terraform's state.
+At boot, the instance fetches it itself using that IAM role mentioned above, scoped to read exactly that one secret and nothing else in the account.

+What this doesn't fix: the credential that was already committed to git history in earlier commits is still compromised regardless of what the code looks like now, editing files doesn't undo past commits.
+That password needs to actually get rotated in Atlas, which is a manual step outside of anything Terraform or Jenkins does.

 ### Things that broke while setting this up